TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 29/Exodus 29.10.md

 ---

-And thou shalt bring the bullock before the tent of meeting: and Aaron and his sons shall lay their hands upon the head of the bullock.
+"You shall bring the bull before the Tent of Meeting: and Aaron and his sons shall lay their hands on the head of the bull.